Eastern Sociological Society

 Eastern Sociological Society is a non-profit organization with a mission of "promoting excellence in sociological scholarship and instruction".
 It publishes a peer-reviewed journal (Sociological Forum) and holds a yearly academic conference, the Annual Meeting of Eastern Sociological Society.

+The Eastern Sociological Society was founded in 1930 to promote the exchange of research, scholarship and professional information among sociologists in the Northeast.

+Past presidents

+Presidents of the ESS are elected for one-year terms by their peers.